secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/professional-services-delivery-methodology/backlog-management/_index.md

 * Independent (to the degree possible, user stories should not rely on other user stories to be implemented)
 * Negotiable
-* Valuable (meaning they are feature focused, not task oriented, and are written in the user’s language to the extent possible; where domain specific language is required, such as in genomics or medicine, a subject matter expert will have to be available)
+* Valuable (meaning they are feature focused, not task oriented, and are written in the user's language to the extent possible; where domain specific language is required, such as in genomics or medicine, a subject matter expert will have to be available)
 * Estimable
 * Small (half a Sprint or less for one Dev Team member)
 * Testable (needs to have acceptance criteria and not be subjective)